Further information about the current restriction levels and next steps can be found on the Department of Health and Human Services website.

 Information on current restrictions is available on the Victorian Government's coronavirus website.

-If your business or activities have been affected, call the Business Victoria hotline on 13 22 15 for the latest information about the support available for impacted businesses through the state and national business stimulus and support packages, or visit business.vic.gov.au.
+If your business is affected, call the Business Victoria hotline on 13 22 15 or visit business.vic.gov.au for the latest information about available support.